wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 By default, this will locate a file named `keycloak.json` alongside the main executable of your application to initialize keycloak-specific settings (public key, realm name, various URLs).
 The `keycloak.json` file is obtained from the Keycloak Admin Console.

 Instantiation with this method results in all of the reasonable defaults being used.
-As alternative, itâ€™s also possible to provide a configuration object, rather than the `keycloak.json` file:
+As alternative, it¡¯s also possible to provide a configuration object, rather than the `keycloak.json` file:

 ```
     let kcConfig = {